File: the hypocrisy of sales in fashion

 7816435_HIMYM_-_Whaaat

-Let's say that the reality is... more mixed .
-And our opinion on the issue has evolved over the years.
+Let's just say that the reality is... more mixed .
+And our opinion on the matter has evolved over the years.

-If this official version, well remembered by everyone, is still current among brands and in healthy distribution channels, it no longer reflects the majority of the market .
+Although this official version, well remembered by all, is still current among healthy brands and distribution channels, it no longer reflects the majority of the market .

-And as you will see, it is sometimes downright offensive .
+And you'll see, it's sometimes downright offensive .

-So expect to experience a real dive into what disgusts us in this business , and there will even be trophies at the end.
+So expect to experience a real dive into what disgusts us and dislikes us in this business , and there will even be trophies at the end.

-We suspect that as with our articles on Web affiliation or the truth about made in France , we don't just make friends, but it's important to express what many around us think without being able to do so. as much.
+We suspect that, as with our articles on web affiliation or the truth about made in France , we don't just make friends, but it's important to express what many people around us think without being able to do the same.

-And it's also important to express ourselves on our own politics .
+And it is also important for us to express our own policy .

-Before reading this article, don't hesitate to watch the video in which I explain why the sales have become nonsense.
-And also Benoît’s Let’s Talk Clothes in which he gives his opinion on Made in France.
-As usual, it's no nonsense.
+Before reading this article, don't hesitate to watch the video in which I explain why sales have become anything.
+And also Benoît's Parlons Vêtements in which he gives his opinion on Made in France.
+As usual, it's without any waffle.

-Another era: what were sales used for when they were created?
+Another era: what were sales for when they were created?

-Throughout the 20th century, sales were very useful, particularly in fashion.
+Throughout the 20th century, sales were very useful, especially in fashion.

-Return to the era of beards and sideburns: the commercial practice appeared at the end of the 19th century in department stores .
+Back to the days of beards and sideburns: the commercial practice appeared at the end of the 19th century in department stores .

 Jules Jaluzot, founding father of Printemps.